m-abubakar-saddique/m-abubakar-saddique/README.md

 <h1 align="center">Hey! 👋, I'm Abubakar Saddique</h1>

 💫 About Me: I am Abubakar, a Data Maestro with over 5 years of experience in Python, cloud environments (AWS/Azure), and data integration, I specialize in designing and implementing robust solutions.
 My expertise lies in constructing efficient Data/ML-powered pipelines, contributing to the success of projects across various industries.<br><br>- 🔭 I’m currently working on different projects related to Data Engineering/Machine Learning<br>- 🌱 Exploring Life<br>- 🤔 I value constructive feedback.
 If you come across any flaws or areas for improvement in my repositories, I'd greatly appreciate your insights.
-Let's learn and grow together! <br>- 💬 Ask me about **Data engineering, Data warehouse, Databases, Data pipelines, Data infrastructure**<br>-
+Let's learn and grow together! <br>- 💬 Ask me about **Data engineering, Data warehouse, Databases, Data pipelines, Data infrastructure**<br>